lyx12311/osg_tutorial/README.md

 	```
 	queue fib from <filename>
 	```
-	this will execute wrapper.sh on every node with each line in <filename> as argument. <br /><br />
+	this will execute wrapper.sh on every node with each line in `<filename>` as argument. <br /><br />
-	E.g., if <filename> includes 3 lines that are:<br />
+	E.g., if `<filename>` includes 3 lines that are:<br />
 			aaa<br />
 			bbb<br />
 			ccc<br /><br />
 	It will execute ./wrapper.sh aaa,  ./wrapper.sh bbb, ./wrapper.sh ccc, on different nodes.
-This is very good for repeating jobs, e.g., each line is a light curve file you want to process.
+This is very good for repeating jobs, e.g., if each line is a light curve file you want to process.

 	- This part is typically at the end of the fib.sub file.
-It indicates the arguments to pass down into the shell script.
+It indicates the arguments and files to pass down into the shell script.
 	```
 	executable = wrapper.sh
 	arguments = $(fib)